-Himanshu Agrawal may have pursued electrical engineering in the Indian Institute of Technology (IIT) Kanpur, but he was clear cut about his career path.
+Himanshu Agrawal pursued his B.Tech in Electrical Engineering from the Indian Institute of Technology, Kanpur (Class of 2000) and was clear about his career path.
 “I had no intentions of going abroad,” clarified Agrawal.

 He has decided to dig a hole wherever he is and the conviction has led to the establishment of Schooglink Pvt Ltd, which builds smart tech to provide affordable quality education.
 Of course, this startup has had to wait till Agrawal gained professional exposure over 13 years.
 He has worked first in the corporate world, and later, in a startup.
 All through the focus has been on EDA.
 Yet he has always wanted to do something for society.
 As a giveback mechanism he has initially thought of joining the IAS.
 Somehow things didn’t gel.

 The thought of giving back to society lingered on; some deep thinking made him reflect on his formative years.
 “When I looked back, I thought of my mother who has taught Mathematics at a school in BHEL Jhansi.
 It occurred to me that I could work in the education space and this clarity led me on,” said Agrawal, Founder and CEO of Schooglink Pvt Ltd. That’s how rural education has become the focal point.
 This single point agenda of making learning accessible to rural children has shaped into a startup, Schooglink Pvt Ltd in 2016, with its headquarters at Bangalore, and regional offices in Patna and Ranchi.

 Schooglink is a case of the mind following heart.
 “Most of the rural schools are not equipped with digital learning aids like software, computers or educational videos aired on YouTube,” said Agrawal.